Current & Incoming Students Audition Information

 University Symphony Orchestra, Wind Ensemble, & Chamber Music

 Students should prepare two contrasting excerpts: one lyrical in a moderate tempo and one technical in a faster tempo from the standard solo or etude repertoire for your instrument.
-Approximately 4-5 minutes of music total is appropriate.
+Approximately 4 minutes of music total is appropriate.
 (One selection that contains both of these elements is also acceptable).
-Selected major and minor scales may be asked and a sight-reading excerpt will be provided.
+Some scales may be requested and a sight-reading excerpt may be provided.
 Students are evaluated on the basis of tone quality, intonation, rhythmic accuracy, musicianship, expressiveness, and reading ability.

 These auditions (excluding jazz) are held in the Schwartz Center.
 Enter via the North Lobby (facing the Goizueta Business School courtyard) to the hallway outside of room 210 - please arrive 10-15 minutes prior to your audition time - to check in and warm up.

 Students should prepare two jazz standards with contrasting tempos and styles demonstrating their ability to state the melody, improvise and interact within a live trio or quartet setting.
 Pianists and guitarists should demonstrate their ability to comp and solo.
 Bassists should demonstrate their ability to create a walking bass line.
 Drummers should demonstrate their ability to use sticks, brushes and mallets and play contrasting styles such as swing (medium and up-tempo, bossa nova, etc.)